-Staying safe and enjoying Birling Gap
+Staying safe when visiting Birling Gap

 Cliff falls and erosion

 It isn’t safe to sit or stand close to the edge of the cliffs, they may be unstable or undercut in places.
 We also advise visitors to stay away from the base of the cliffs when walking on the beach in case of cliff falls.